Reading Time: 4 minutes

 1. Toxic Poisoning

-Crack abusers endanger themselves with every hit they take by ingesting toxic chemicals that are used in the processed cocaine as well as those added to make the “crack rocks”.
-Signs of crack use may be infections, low immunity, breathing problems, organ damages, or fatal poisonings.
+People who use crack endanger themselves with every hit they take by ingesting toxic chemicals that are used in the processed cocaine, as well as those added to make the “crack rocks”.
+Signs of crack use can include infections, low immunity, breathing problems, organ damage, or fatal poisonings.

 2. Overdose

-Crack users risk overdose by varying potency levels, combining crack use with other substances, or when they have compromised health issues.
-According to the Drug Abuse Warning Network, in 2011, the highest number of estimated emergency department visits involved cocaine abuse at 505,224 visits.
+Crack users risk overdose by varying potency levels, combining crack use with other substances, or taking the substance when they have compromised health issues.
+An overdose can be life-threatening and requires emergency support.
+In 2023, there were nearly 350,000 cocaine-related emergency department (ED) visits across the country.

 3. Bingeing